grimelda/kumbal/kumbal-en.md

 # gameplay

-* Each player gets 7 cards from the deck at the beginning of the game\*, and to start the game the top card on the deck is placed face up on the discard pile.
+* Each player gets 7\* cards from the deck at the beginning of the game, and to start the game the top card on the deck is placed face up on the discard pile.

 * The objective is to discard as many points as possible and end up with 7 or fewer points in your hand.
     * Points: joker=0, A=1, 2=2, ..., 9=9, 10=10, J=11, Q=12, K=13